 Not everyone is having sex.
 It’s better to wait until you are ready, have the right partner, and do it for the right reasons.

-Chlamydia is a bacterial infection caused by contact with body fluids through unprotected vaginal, anal, and oral sex.
+Chlamydia is a bacterial infection.
+You can get chlamydia from contact with the body fluids of an infected person during unprotected vaginal, anal, and oral sex.
 It is the most common bacterial infection among teens.
+Chlamydia is curable.

-You may feel abnormal vaginal discharge (most common), abdominal pain, bleeding between periods, pain during urination or sex, and frequent urination.
+You may experience abnormal vaginal discharge (most common), abdominal pain, bleeding between periods, pain during urination or sex, frequent urination, or rectal pain or discharge.
 However, many women never have symptoms.
-Men also have discharge from the penis, a burning sensation while urinating and painful or swollen testicles.
+Men may also have discharge from the penis, a burning sensation while urinating, and painful or swollen testicles.

 Antibiotics.
-You and your partner(s) must be treated to prevent re-infection.
+You and your partner(s) must be treated to be cured and to prevent re-infection.
+It is important that you follow your health care provider's instructions carefully when taking any medication for treatment.